ietf-wg-nmop/Logistic/IAB Workshop.md

 Network topologies have become significantly more complex since the 2002 IAB workshop, as have the router and host technologies.
-Assuming this trend will continue, this workshop's incentive is to lay a new directional foundation for the continued future of network management protocols, gathering new input on what new issues network operators and network management implementers are facing.
+Assuming this trend will continue, this workshop's ambition is to lay a new directional foundation for the continued future of network management protocols, gathering new input on what new issues network operators and network management implementers are facing.